 - 1.1.
-Has a good understanding of Stoke-on-Trent and Staffordshire Safeguarding Children Board's Threshold Guide to Levels of Need (2019) to ensure that children and families get the right support and intervention at the right time. - 1.2.
-Refers all cases of suspected abuse and neglect to the Stoke-on-Trent's Safeguarding Referral Team (SRT) and to the Police if a crime may have been committed. - 1.3.
+Has a good understanding of Staffordshire Safeguarding Children Board's Threshold Guide to Levels of Need (2020) to ensure that children and families get the right support and intervention at the right time. - 1.2.
+Refers all cases of suspected abuse and neglect to the Children's Advice and Duty Service (ChAD) and to the Police if a crime may have been committed. - 1.3.
 Liaises with the head teacher (if DSL is not the head teacher) about safeguarding issues relating to individual children, especially ongoing enquiries under section 47 of the Children Act 1989. - 1.4.
 Acts as a source of support, advice and expertise to staff members on matters of child protection and safeguarding. - 1.5.
 Liaises with agencies providing early intervention services and coordinates referrals from the school to early help services for children and families in need of support. - 1.6.
-Refer cases to the Channel Panel where there is a concern regarding radicalisation/extremism.

-2. RECORD KEEPING - the Designated Safeguarding Lead:-

-- 2.1.
-Keeps written records of child protection and welfare concerns in line the Stoke-on-Trent and Staffordshire Safeguarding Children Board guidance. - 2.2.
+Refer cases to the Channel Panel where there is a concern regarding radicalisation/extremism. - 2.
+RECORD KEEPING the Designated Safeguarding Lead/ Deputy Designated Safeguarding Lead:- - 2.1.
+Keeps written records of child protection and welfare concerns in line with the Staffordshire Safeguarding Children Board guidance. - 2.2.
 Creates a stand-alone file for pupils with safeguarding concerns. - 2.3.
 Maintains a chronology of significant incidents for each pupil with safeguarding concerns. - 2.4.
 Ensure such records are kept confidentially and securely and separate from the pupil's educational record. - 2.5.
 Ensure arrangements to hand over the child protection file of a pupil transferring to another school, are made without delay.
-The DSL will verbally advise the DSL of the destination school of the concerns and make arrangements to securely and confidentially hand over the file. - 2.6.
-Where the destination school is too far for the DSL to do a personal handover, the file will be sent separate from the pupils education file and by secure courier.
-The DSL will retain evidence to demonstrate how the file has been transferred, and will require a receipt from the destination school. - 2.7.
+The DSL/Deputy DSL will verbally advise the DSL/Deputy DSL of the destination school of the concerns and make arrangements to securely and confidentially hand over the file. - 2.6.
+Where the destination school is too far for the DSL/Deputy DSL to do a personal handover, the file will be sent separate from the pupils education file and by secure courier.
+The DSL/Deputy DSL will retain evidence to demonstrate how the file has been transferred, and will require a receipt from the destination school. - 2.7.
 Where a parent elects to remove their child from the school roll to home educate, the educational establishment will make arrangements to pass any safeguarding concerns to the local authority.

-3. MULTI-AGENCY WORKING and INFORMATION SHARING - the Designated Safeguarding Lead:-
+3. MULTI-AGENCY WORKING and INFORMATION SHARING - the Designated Safeguarding Lead/Deputy Designated Safeguarding Lead:-